ujuadimora-dev/simple_payroll/README.md

  # Simple Payroll_automation

- This is a Payroll System.
-Befor embarking on this Project, I had in mind the complicated and repetitive work of Accounting Personnels.
-Users can use this program to enter Employees Records vir terminal that can automatically store  or add in a database( google spread).
+ This is a simple Payroll System.
+Before embarking on this Project, I had in mind the complicated and repetitive work of Accounting Personnels.
+Users can use this program to enter Employees Records vie terminal that can automatically store  or add the data in a database( google spread).
 Print the paycheck information for Employee(s).
 There are two sections.
 Section one is for employees record that can stored up in a spreadsheet and section two  calculate work overtime, deduction and  netpay for five(5) working days, Print  out  paycheck information of Employee(s) vie  a terminal.
 "
  [here live ](https://simple-payroll-system.herokuapp.com/)